Badminton Shuttlecock – aka Birdie

 The majority of experienced and professional players prefer using the feather badminton shuttlecock.
 This is the reason you will always find them used in professional tournaments.
 Most of the world top players feel that the feathered shuttles are easier to play with.
 Besides, they can give them better control when compared to plastic shuttles.

-You may have played badminton with a shuttlecock made from plastic, a synthetic material such as nylon or one made of cork and feathers.
-It doesn’t matter which shuttlecocks you are playing with, but the important thing is that it should have the feel on your racket and the flight characteristics similar to those produced by a natural feathered shuttlecock that has a cork base covered with a thin leathers layer.
+You may have played badminton with a shuttlecock made from either plastic, synthetic material such as nylon, or one made of cork and feathers.
+It doesn’t matter which shuttlecocks you are playing with, but the important thing is that it should have the feel on your racket.
+The flight characteristics should be like those produced by a natural feathered shuttlecock.
+It should have a cork base covered with a thin leather layer.

 Badminton Shuttlecock Standards

 The official rules of badminton say that a badminton shuttlecock should have 14 to 16 feathers fixed in a base.
-There are various length of feathers available range from 2 ½” to 2 3/4” but must be of the same length in each shuttlecock if you take a measurement from the tip of the feathers to the top of the base, the length needs to be the same.
+There is the various length of feathers available range from 2 ½” to 2 3/4”.
+But they must be of the same length in each shuttlecock.
+Which mean if you take a measurement from the tip of the feathers to the top of the base, the length needs to be the same.

-In addition, the tips of the feathers need to be constructed into a circle that measured with a diameter in the range of 2 ¼” to 2 5/8”.
+In addition, the tips of the feathers need to be constructed into a circle.
+The measurement of the circle is with a diameter in the range of 2 ¼” to 2 5/8”.
 The base of the shuttlecock should be 1” to 1 1/8” in diameter, rounded on the bottom and is to weigh from 4.74 to 5.50 grams.